 Pop UP art uses skills in geometry & origami while using cutting tools on various papers to design & animate paper.

-The first techniques for moving paper were for contemplation during the 1300's and was a tool to reveal the various truths in knowledge.
-A book created in 1543, 'De Humani Corporis Fabrica Librorum Epitome' by Andreas Vesalius, is used to help medical students to understand the body in medical textbooks using various paper mechanics to reveal what lays under the skin.
-During the 1800's paper mechanics hit the mainstream as an amusing animated way to tell a story.
+The first techniques for moving paper were for contemplation during the 1300s and were a tool to reveal the various truths in knowledge.
+A book created in 1543, 'De Humani Corporis Fabrica Librorum Epitome' by Andreas Vesalius, is used to help medical students to understand the body in medical textbooks using various paper mechanics to reveal what lies under the skin.
+During the 1800s paper mechanics hit the mainstream as an amusing animated way to tell a story.
 Paper engineering continues today developing paper folding & cutting techniques that delight and encourage interaction with the reader.
-To read more about the history of pop up mechanics...

-- x-acto blades various sizes
+- x-acto blades of various sizes

 - glossy & matt finished photo paper

-- Scotch quick drying Tacky Glue
+- Scotch quick-drying Tacky Glue

 - E6000 Flexible & paintable transparent glue